-The honors project is designed to provide interested and qualified students with the opportunity to engage in independent study and research under faculty supervision.
+The honors project is designed to provide interested and qualified majors in Religious Studies with the opportunity to engage in independent study and research under faculty supervision.
 As described below, it generally involves planning and preparation beginning, at the latest, in the fall of the student’s senior year.

 The honors project provides several benefits to participants.
 First, it offers advanced students the opportunity to develop high-level research skills, improve their analytical and writing skills, and penetrate a topic that has sparked the student’s interest in their more general coursework.
 Second, it is an opportunity to work one-on-one with a faculty adviser as they pursue their own research project.
 Many find this invaluable both as an educational experience and a means of getting to know faculty members personally.
 Finally, an honors project is particularly beneficial for students considering graduate school.
 Not surprisingly, admission officers (and even corporate representatives for that matter) are impressed with students motivated enough to execute a high-level research project that also entails the development of knowledge and skills important for success in graduate school.
 Moreover, faculty advisers, because they get to know the student well, often become a useful resource for future letters of recommendation.

 To be eligible for an Honors in Religion, a student must have completed at least four courses in Religion and have a grade point average of 3.2 overall and 3.5 in Religion.
 The student must also propose, carry out, and present his or her project within the timetable noted below.
 While most honors projects are in the form of a written thesis, other formats are possible.
 The student may register for three hours of Honors in Religion either in the Fall or Spring of his or her senior year.
 Note that Honors designation is contingent upon approval of the project by the student’s Honors Committee and the final grade point average.
 This typically means receiving at least an “A-” on the thesis.
 Projects that are not approved as “honors” will be reclassified as a reading course on the student’s transcript.

 Procedures and Timetable